 Our Partner School in Germany

 Our partner school in Cologne is the Lessing-Gymnasium, which has about 1000 students in grades 5 through 12.
 The Gymnasium, the most rigorous of the three types of German high schools, culminates in the high-stakes Abitur examination at the end of the 12th grade.
 A passing score on the Abitur is a prerequisite for study at a German university.
 The Lessing-Gymnasium is located in an area called Zündorf on the southern outskirts of Cologne.
 Cologne, located on the Rhine River and settled since at least 38 B.C., was elevated to the status of “Roman colony” in 50 A.D.
 It is the fourth largest city in Germany, with a population of about one million.
-The coordinators on the German side since 2014 are Cathrin Stoffregen and Viviane Frank.
+The coordinators on the German side is Cathrin Stoffregen.